Lightner Witmer: First psychological clinic

 In the first issue of The Psychological Clinic, he criticized some of his colleagues and their departments because they had rejected ideas he proposed to the American Psychological Association.
 In 1908, in a later issue of his journal, he criticized William James for what he felt was his unscientific attitude, calling James "the spoiled child of American Psychology".

 Witmer always defended his ideas and beliefs, even if it seemed that he did not care about other points of view.
 This and other disagreements caused Witmer to lose the friendship of his colleagues, who decided not to attend Witmer's meetings.

 Witmer also attacked Harvard University for using the theory of introspection and teaching psychology incorrectly, since Witmer also refused the idea theory introspection and did not care much for pure experimental psychology.
 He also criticized "Intelligence Tests" and encouraged his students not to trust them, because he thought those tests only gave a measure of the individual's efficiency, nothing else.
-He thought that people should not be referred to as normal or abnormal due to the results of such tests, as one could then say that an individual was "normal" or "abnormal", depending on if, for example, he or she knew how write and read properly.
+He thought that people should not be referred to as normal or abnormal due to the results of such tests, as one could then say that an individual was "normal" or "abnormal", depending on if, for example, he or she knew how to write and read properly.

-Another of Witmer's studies involved apes.
-He compared them with children, and taught them how to articulate some elements of spoken language, but their efforts to learn were not successful.
-However, one day Witmer attended a performance, and noticed that a monkey was able to do some things human beings could do, such as reading and writing, after being instructed to do such things.
+Witmer studied monkeys and a chimpanzee trained for theatre performance called Peter.
+He compared them with tests he used on children.
+He investigated Peter's ability to vocalise and found he could only say "mamma" though he doubted whether the "a" vowel was properly pronounced.
+He found Peter could string beads, light and smoke cigarettes, unlock padocks with keys hammer nails, turn on taps, and write the letter "W" with chalk on a blackboard.

 Witmer's studies of individual behavior extended to gifted children.
 In 1900 in his The Restoration of Children of the Slums described Witmer's beliefs that criminal behavior was not hereditary.
 Instead, he thought criminal behavior was caused due to environmental facts.

 In 1911 Witmer supported a bill in the state of Pennsylvania to sterilize severely retarded people, with the purpose of minimizing their offspring.
 In 1912 he traveled to Italy to study pedagogical methods with special children.